| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-From Q.1, Exercise 14.2, the frequency distribution table for the blood groups of 30 students of Class VIII:
+The frequency distribution table for the blood groups of 30 students (from Q.1, Exercise 14.2).

 Total number of students = 30.